3 Tiny (But Mighty) Brain Glands That Control Your Hormones

 The only way to balance things out from the get-go is to start at the beginning with these seven tips that help nourish, support, and protect your three precious brain glands that do SO much for you.

-2) Include Healthy Fats, such as extra virgin olive oil, avocados and avocado oil, ghee, and coconut oil, which serve as building blocks to the production and balancing of our hormones.
+- Include healthy fats, such as extra virgin olive oil, avocados and avocado oil, ghee, and coconut oil, which serve as building blocks to the production and balancing of our hormones.
 Including the right amount of healthy fats (check out our blog on Understanding Fat Digestion & Absorption to be sure you’re not overdoing them and to make sure you’re absorbing them properly) such as monounsaturated fats, (limited) polyunsaturated fats (from nuts and seeds), essential fatty acids and the right types of saturated fat are important for healthy and happy hormones.

 Ready To Dive Even Deeper?